skoliver89/skoliver89.github.io/CS460/HW1/index.md

 For the next two pages we will add in some pictures, stats, and general notes on my top two favorite characters.
 I decided to removed the third favorite, Reaper, to simplify the assinment a little.

+Finally, now that the other pages are created we need to replace the # marks in the hrefs to be links to the apropriate pages.

 ### Step 3: Cloning